ankitsinghaniyaz/learn-full-stack-web-development/README.md

 **(pre-pre alpha)**

 This in not a tutorial!
-It is a guideline to help you in learning full stack development.
+It is a guideline to help you in learning full stack web development.
 I do not endorse any technology that I use here, they just the ones I happen to know and like.
-This guide is desgined in such a way that you can easily replace any technology with the alternative with the one you prefer.
+This guide is desgined in such a way that you can easily replace any technology with the one you prefer.

 This guide highlights the approach I've taken when learning full stack web development.
 The idea originated when some of my cousins were interested in learning the stuff I do.
 So I had to come up with this action plan everytime for them.
 I felt there was really a need for something like this.
 That gives you the freedom while keeping you focused on the crux.